 - Reset your phone to factory settings.

 Also, others are unsatisfied with the max volume on Bluetooth earbuds.
 Even at the max settings, the volume is too low for some.
-You can fix this by disabling Absolute Bluetooth volume in Developer options.
-Learn how to do that, here.
+You can fix this by disabling Absolute Bluetooth volume in the Developer options.

 3. Headphone volume is too low